Lafrenière scores 2nd of season, Rangers beat Capitals 4-1

 KAKKO OUT

 The Rangers’ Kaapo Kakko was a surprise scratch after being added to the NHL’s COVID-19 protocol list.
 The 2019 No. 2 pick previously was on the list Feb.
-1-2, when he missed one game.

-Kakko joins injured forward Filip Chytil as Rangers players on the list.
-Kakko has Type 1 diabetes and celiac disease.

-“Obviously you’re concerned any time someone gets put on this list, so we’ll talk here shortly and see how he feels,” Quinn said.
-“From what I gather there hasn’t really been any symptoms yet, so we’ll see.”
+1-2, when general manager Jeff Gorton said Kakko was ”fine” and coach David Quinn expected him back sooner than later.

+Kakko missed one game that time.
+He’s the second Rangers player in league protocol, along with injured forward Filip Chytil.

 MILLER BACK